The Galilean Satellites: Release

 The album was first released in 2005 in a limited-edition digipak format, then later in 2006 in a standard jewel case, both on Translation Loss Records.
 Additionally, an acoustic remix of "Au Pays Natal" was also recorded, but is not included in the album; rather, it was released as a download-only track on the band's website.

-A CD-R recording syncing both discs together as intended was released during Rosetta's 2005 tour and was available in extremely limited quantities.

-A 5.1 surround sound DVD-R version of the album was also made by the band.
-The mix featured the first disc in the front speakers and the second disc played at the same time in the rear.
-The first version, a plain disc, was sold at shows in 2006, while it was re-released for mail distribution in 2006 and 2007.
+TGSV2.0, a CD-R recording synchronizing both discs together, was released during Rosetta's 2005 tour and available in extremely limited quantities.
+A 5.1 surround sound DVD-R version of the album was also made by the band which plays audio from the first disc in the front speakers and the second disc in the rear.
 The DVD also included three live videos.
-These editions were very limited and are no longer available.
+The first version, a plain disc, was sold at shows in 2006.
+A second edition was released for mail distribution in 2006 and 2007.
+These were very limited and are no longer available.

-The album was finally released on vinyl on July 15, 2009 by E-Vinyl and Radar Swarm Records.
+The album was released on vinyl on July 15, 2009 by E-Vinyl and Radar Swarm Records.
 Due to its length, the original first and second discs were released in separate, double-disc gatefold packages.
 Both were limited to 250 copies each of black and blue colored vinyl.
-The album was repressed on vinyl in 2018, again as two double-disc gatefolds.
-A limited edition box set was also released, containing a fifth LP with two bonus tracks: "The Nomad" and "Au Pays Natal" (acoustic version).
+The album was repressed on vinyl in 2018, again as two double-disc gatefolds, but with a different configuration.
+A limited edition box set was also released, containing a fifth LP with two bonus tracks: "The Nomad" and an acoustic version of "Au Pays Natal".